Practical tips to help you improve your credit rating and avoid expensive high interest loans

 With the current economic climate, personal debt has never been higher.
 Whilst few people enjoy taking out a loan, the truth of the matter is that when times are hard and we need a little extra cash, turning to a financial institution to borrow some money is often the only realistic option.

-However, if you are faced with mounting debt and decreasing credit rating can make borrowing money more difficult that you would image.
+However, if you are faced with mounting debt and decreasing credit rating can make borrowing money more difficult than you would imagine.
 That is until a number of UK lenders begun to tap into this lucrative gap in the sector by offering up one of the most controversial loans ever to hit the UK financial market.
 These loans are known as payday loans.

 Whilst one of their main selling points is the fact that the application process is designed to be quick and easy, cutting through the red tape, the ease in obtaining these loans should not cloud the fact that they are a hugely expensive option.